-1. How will the search firm gather input for the position overview?
+Ask how the search firm gathers input for the position overview.

 Listen for if the search firm is using selection criteria that actually predict success on the job.
 (More on that here.)
 Recruiting often looks like a modern integrated marketing campaign.
 There are metrics, A/B testing, a variety of message delivery mechanisms, and a feedback loop that includes the search committee.
 Be concerned if the candidate selection criteria veer toward elements that are not predictive of success on the job (such as education, years of experience, the prestige of the candidate’s current employer, confidence, being known by the search consultant, etc.) These elements invariably exclude some very well-qualified candidates.

-4. How will the candidate pool be vetted by the search consultant?
+Ask how will the candidate pool be vetted by the search consultant.

 When it’s time to select candidates for an interview, what information will be shared with the search committee beyond the resume?
 Will the search committee receive some kind of pretty “candidate pitch” document (like a PR agent might produce), or receive some type of briefing from the search consultant (also designed to pitch the candidate), or will you see something else?

 We prefer to share information specifically related to the competencies the search committee has discussed that are most likely to result in success on the job.
 The candidate submits this written supplemental information on their own, so it is both a writing sample and an evaluation of how they think, what they value, and what they prioritize.
 No fluff, no pitch, just data that is likely to predict success on the job.